 As health care providers, we are dedicated to providing the best possible care for every family.
 As you are aware, the World Health Organization, Centers for Disease Control and Prevention, along with other public health agencies are responding to an outbreak of respiratory illness, called COVID-19 caused by a novel (new) Coronavirus.
 The Children’s Center is carefully monitoring the rapidly evolving information around the COVID-19 outbreak.
-As it begins to have an increased impact on our communities, the staff at Children’s Center would like to share information with you about the steps we are taking to help keep you, our employees, and our communities safe and healthy.
+We know you and others in our community have been impacted by this virus, and the staff at Children’s Center would like to share information with you about the steps we are taking to help keep you, our employees, and our communities safe and healthy.

 It is critical to us that we keep our patients, staff, and community members as healthy as possible so that our clinic can continue to conduct its essential services of child abuse assessments.
 The following outlines the precautions we are taking to maintain a safe working environment for everyone.